beerphilipp/ro-crates-deposit/mapping-notes.md

 ## Mapping of publication date

-- the `datePublished` field is mapped to `metadata.publication_date`.
-The value is mapped as-is.
-Processing of the value can be added in `mapping/processing_functions.py#dateProcessing`
+- the `datePublished` field is mapped to `metadata.publication_date`
+- the DataCite field may only contain the date, but not the time
+- we try to guess the format and parse the date
 - If no `datepublished` value is present, the `publication_date` is assigned the value `:unav`

 ## Mapping of description